 Why?
-The answer is simple: if you can get the right amount of compensation for your injuries without starting legal proceedings, you will have maximized your recovery.
-Filing with the court costs you money and time, and is quite frankly stressful and aggravating.
+The answer is simple: if you can get the right compensation for your injuries without starting legal proceedings, you will have maximized your recovery.
+Filing with the court costs you money and time and is, quite frankly, stressful and aggravating.
 If you can settle your claim, it is always advisable to do so.
 Here are some factors you should take into account for settlement without going to Court:

 - Are you still suffering from the injuries which caused you to bring the claim in the first place?